Susan's Teacher Support

 Why This Exists

 Teachers routinely pay out of pocket for classroom supplies.
 Dollar Tree gift cards make it simple for the community to help.
-Susan uses these gift cards to purchase practical supplies and distribute them directly to teachers who request support.
+Susan connects with teachers and provides gift cards directly so they can purchase what their classrooms need.
+Teachers share purchase details for transparency.

 Every gift card dollar buys real supplies for real students in our local schools.